run-llama/llama_index/docs/community/integrations/uptrain.md

 ## 3. **Re-Ranking Evaluations**:

-Re-ranking involves reordering nodes based on relevance to the query and chosing top n nodes.
+Re-ranking involves reordering nodes based on relevance to the query and choosing top n nodes.
 Different evaluations are performed based on the number of nodes returned after re-ranking.

 a.
 Same Number of Nodes